WE NEED YOUR HELP!

 Image : NOTE: The below Blu-ray captures were taken directly from the Blu-ray disc.

 The Twilight Time Blu-ray release of Picnic looks significantly better than the DVD from the Kim Novak Collection reviewed HERE.
 It is much clearer and smoother via the dual-layering.
 There is a high bitrate and nothing has been tampered with on the digital-front.
 The image quality shows some appreciated grain but texture does not overwhelm the video presentation.
-Depth is not readily apparent and there is no blatant noise - although some exists in the night scenes.
+Depth is not readily apparent but there is no blatant noise - although some exists in the night scenes.
 The film has greatly benefitted from the competent 1080P transfer.
 Skin tones are a shade warm - contrast exhibits healthy, black levels.
 Daylight scenes dominate and are impressive.
 This Blu-ray creates a wonderful viewing experience.
 I was surprised at the competency.
 I'd love to see more films go this route.

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION